cemtatli/YoutubeMusic/README.md

 <h1 >YouTube Music</h1>

 <p>Welcome to the "YouTube Music" repository.
-This is a coded version of a previously designed interface design.
-This is a landing page design.</p>
+This is a coded version of a previously designed interface design.</p>

 <h3>Only with HTML and Tailwind CSS technology.</h3>
 <p>I used only HTML and Tailwind CSS technologies in this project.
 I made a copy of YouTube Music because I thought it would improve my coding skills for a copy of existing websites..</p>